node-webrtc/node-webrtc/docs/build-from-source.md

 * GCC 5.4 or newer (Linux)
 * Xcode 9 or newer (macOS)
 * Microsoft Visual Studio 2019 (Windows)
-* Check [additional prerequisites listed by WebRTC](https://webrtc.github.io/webrtc-org/native-code/development/prerequisite-sw/) - although thses are automated by the CMake scripts provided
+* Check the [additional prerequisites listed by WebRTC](https://webrtc.github.io/webrtc-org/native-code/development/prerequisite-sw/) - although their install is automated by the CMake scripts provided

 ## Install